Analytics & TestingContent MarketingCustomer Data PlatformsEmail Marketing & AutomationMarketing & Sales VideosMarketing Infographics

 A publication like Martech Zone, for example, serves multiple personas:

-- Dan, the Marketing Director – Dan is developing the strategies to implement the best tools to assist their marketing, and he wants to keep up with the latest and greatest technologies.
+• Dan, the Marketing Director: Dan is developing strategies to implement the best tools to support their marketing, and he wants to stay up to date with the latest and greatest technologies.

-- Scott, the Marketing Technology Investor – Scott is trying to keep an eye out for the latest trends in the industry that he invests in.
+• Scott, the Marketing Technology Investor: Scott is keeping an eye out for the latest trends in the industry he invests in.

-- Katie, the Marketing Intern – Katie is going to school for marketing or public relations and wants to understand the industry better to get a great job when she graduates.
+• Katie, the Marketing Intern: Katie is pursuing a degree in marketing or public relations and wants to better understand the industry to land a great job when she graduates.

-As we write our posts, we communicate directly to some of these personas.
-In the case of this post, it would be Dan, Sarah, and Katie that we’re focused on.
+As we write our posts, we communicate directly with some of these personas.
+In this post, we’re focused on Dan, Sarah, and Katie.

 These examples, of course, aren’t the detailed versions – they’re just an overview.
-The actual persona profile can and should go much deeper in insight as to every element of the persona’s profile… industry, motivation, reporting structure, geographic location, gender, salary, education, experience, age, etc. The more refined your persona, the clearer your communication will become in speaking to prospective buyers.
+The actual persona profile can and should go much deeper into insights into every element of the persona’s profile… industry, motivation, reporting structure, geographic location, gender, salary, education, experience, age, etc. The more refined your persona, the clearer your communication will become in speaking to prospective buyers.

 A Video on Buyer Personas

-This fantastic video from Marketo details how buyer personas help them identify gaps in content and accurately target an audience that’s more likely to purchase your products or services.
-Marketo advises the following key profiles that should always be included in a Buyer Persona:
+This fantastic video explains how buyer personas help them identify content gaps and accurately target an audience more likely to purchase their products or services.
+Adobe advises the following key profiles that should always be included in a Buyer Persona:

-- Age: A persona’s age or age range allows for understanding generation-specific characteristics.
+• Age: A person’s age or age range helps understand generation-specific characteristics.

 Why Use Buyer Personas?

 As the infographic below describes, using buyer personas made sites 2 to 5 times more effective by targeting users.
 Speaking directly to specific audiences in your written content or video works extremely well.
-You may even wish to add a navigation menu on your site specific to industry or job position personas.
+You may even wish to add a navigation menu on your site tailored to industry or job-position personas.

-Using buyer personas in your email program increases click-through rates on emails by 14% and conversion rates by 10% – driving 18 times more revenue than broadcast emails.
+Using buyer personas in your email program increases click-through rates by 14% and conversion rates by 10%, driving 18 times more revenue than broadcast emails.

 One of the most important tools a marketer has for creating the types of targeted ads that result in increased sales and conversions – like the kind seen in the case of Skytap – is the buyer persona.